 - as part of administrative or judicial appeals against acts or decisions of the College and in all other cases in which the College is a party;

 - in a collective or aggregate form in such a way that you are unable to be identified.

 Does the college process your data outside the European Economic Area?
 (CTR)

 The College will not itself process your personal data outside the European Economic Area (EEA).

 Service providers who work for the College may process your personal data outside the EEA (e.g. in the United States).
-Where this is the case, the College shall ensure that the service provider enters into a contract with the College and that the level of protection is guaranteed, for example by way of a decision of the European Commission that a third country provides an adequate level of protection (Article 45 of the GDPR), by way of a certification from the data importer under the EU-US Privacy Shield (Article 45 GDPR), by using standard data-protection clauses adopted by the European Commission between the parties that process data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument containing appropriate guarantees.
+Where this is the case, the College shall ensure that the service provider enters into a contract with the College and that the level of protection is guaranteed, for example by way of a decision of the European Commission that a third country provides an adequate level of protection (Article 45 of the GDPR), by using standard data-protection clauses adopted by the European Commission between the parties that process data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument containing appropriate guarantees.

 The College may, as part of its public-interest tasks and of the exercise of public authority, and within the limits provided for by Articles 44 and 45 of the Law of 7 December 2016, exchange personal data with a competent authority of a third country outside the EEA.
 Where this is the case, the College ensures that this third country or international organization guarantees an adequate level of protection (Article 45 of the GDPR) or that it may make use of a derogation, such as the derogation for necessary transfers for reasons of public interest (Article 49 of the GDPR) or another instrument containing appropriate guarantees and satisfying the provisions of Chapter V of the GDPR on transfers of personal data to third countries or international organizations.